Adelaide University Footlights Club

 - Full frontal allegory 1976 colour poster 66 x 46 cm

-Source materials collected for, and photocopies displayed for the 50th anniversary exhibition.
-Includes extracts from Footlights Club minutes, newspaper reviews of Revues and
+Source materials and photocopies collected and displayed for the 50th anniversary exhibition.

-1958 summary history of the Club by Jeff Scott
+- Summary history of the Club by Jeff Scott, 1958

-35mm film of the TV show The Prosh report recorded at Channel 9 studios on Saturday July 21 1968 and shown on Tuesday July 30 at 10.30pm, featuring the Wesley Three and Robyn Smith (now Archer)
+- The Prosh report 1968, 37 minutes.
+[35mm film of the TV show The Prosh report recorded at Channel 9 studios on Saturday July 21 1968 and shown on Tuesday July 30 at 10.30pm, featuring Robyn Smith (now Archer) and the Wesley Three]

-Menus featuring reproductions from Footlights ptogrammes from 1933-1936.
+- Menus featuring reproductions from Footlights programmes from 1933-1936.
 8 items